DandyTush/openmw-snapshot-tool/README.md

 ```

 ### Running the snapshot on Steam Deck
 Let's say you made that snapshot on Windows and copied it over to your Steam Deck.
 You can make a new shell script like this on your Deck, name it something like `Morrowind-20240712.sh` and give it execute permissions with `chmod +x`.
 Add this script to Steam as a non-steam game, and use it to run OpenMW with this specific snapshot.
+The author used this to easily have Starwind and Morrowind running side-by-side.
 ```
 #!/bin/bash
 python3 ./openmw-snapshot-tool.py activate --base-directory /home/deck/games/mw-snapshots --snapshot-name Morrowind-20240712